 It shows you the next race weekend sessions in your local time, the current drivers' standings, session results as they happen, and the latest F1 headlines — all fetched live from the web.

-Halo F1 fetches live data straight from the web and presents it cleanly on its 4.3" capacitive touch TFT screen.
+Halo F1 fetches live data straight from the web and presents it cleanly on its 4.3" touch TFT screen.
 Set it up once — it keeps itself updated.

 FP1, FP2, FP3, Sprint, Qualifying and Race start times for the upcoming weekend — automatically converted to your local timezone.
 No more timezone maths.